rhielab/TENET_2.0/Vignettes.md

 ## TENET 2.0 Output and recommended functions:

 We higly recommended to run TENET 2.0 on a high performance computing cluster as it requires large computer memory.
 We recommend running all four "quadrants" of analysis (HypoGplus, HypoGminus, HyperGplus, and HyperGminus) though users can choose.
 HypoGplus and HyperGplus analyses encapsulate the direct effects of potential oncogenes and tumor supressors, respectively.
-All five steps should be run to identify key transcriptional regulators (e.g. transcription factors) and enhancers; steps 1-5 are vital for generating data, but step5 includes optional functions (i.e. table and histogram, scatterplot, genome browser track, enhancer probe:gene link state, survival, circos, topologically associating domain (TAD) and heatmap functions).
+All five steps should be run to identify key transcriptional regulators (e.g. transcription factors) and enhancers; steps 1-5 are vital for generating data, but step 5 includes optional functions (i.e. table and histogram, scatterplot, genome browser track, enhancer probe:gene link state, survival, circos, topologically associating domain (TAD) and heatmap functions).
 Please see Rhie et al (PMID: 27833659) and Mullen et al (In Press) to find example output figures and tables.

 ### Recommended functions: